domifi/ErgoDox/README.md

 # Information
-This repo is for the ErgoDox Mechanical Keyboard pcb and Litster's acrylic case designs (both standard and full hand).
+This repo is a fork of the ErgoDox Mechanical Keyboard pcb and Litster's acrylic case designs (both standard and full hand).

-## Changelog:
-2016-12-01: Updated with fixes to include proper support for 1u keys in the outer columns.
-Silkscreen updated to reflect ErgoDox.io as the new home of the ErgoDox.
-Removed unnessicary .hex files and teensy.dmg files.
+This variation of the design has a two main goals:
+* Replace the Mini B port with a Type C port while maintaining reversibility of the PCB design.
+* Keep the rest of the design as unchanged as possible.
+  - The idea is that most case designs should still be compatible (with at most minor adjustments)

 **See our [Releases](https://github.com/Ergodox-io/ErgoDox/releases) for details**